dominioncfg/just-functional-web/README.md

 dotnet run --project ./src/JustFunctional.Api --urls=https://localhost:5698/
 ```

+If everything went well swagger should be now listening at <https://localhost:5698/swagger>

+## Using the application

 ### Use swagger to test the application

-If everything went well swagger should be now listening at <https://localhost:5698/swagger>
+From now on we assume you have an instace of the application running at <https://localhost:5698/> and if you go to <https://localhost:5698/swagger> you sould have a swagger interface to test the application.

 - From there you can test the validation endpoint.